 V is the value function.
 V(x) describes how valuable the current state is.
 So in Pokemon V(x) would be how likely you will win the current battle given that it’s in the state x and both players will play optimally the rest of the game

 a means action.
 In Pokemon actions are choosing the lead Pokemon, choosing an attack or switching out the current Pokemon.

 Γ(x) is the set of all the possible actions you can take right now.
 So this set may be smaller if you are trapped by Shadow Tag or locked into Outrage.

 β is a discount factor and represents the patience of the player.
-A low β means that the player prefers fast wins to safer wins that will take longer.
+A low β means that the player prefers quick wins to safer wins that will take longer.

-So with this formula you can now calculate how good a certain situation in a battle is.
-It is then very easy to play optimally: Just choose the action where the resulting state is as valuable as possible.
+So with this formula, you can now calculate how good a particular situation in a battle is.
+It is then straightforward to play optimally: Just choose the action where the resulting state is as valuable as possible.